Where’s Harriet? That’s the million-dollar question this week - NewsBreak

 One thing we do know is we don’t know for sure where is the beloved eagle that has captured the attention of people throughout Southwest Florida and across the globe.

 The Southwest Florida Eagle Cam has streamed 24/7 coverage of her North Fort Myers nest for 11 years, building a following of millions of viewers and we have been writing about her ever since.
-When she went missing earlier this month, we reported on that and efforts to find her, including fans who’ve conducted their own search parties.
-Go to news-press.com for the latest information.
+When she went missing earlier this month , we reported on that and efforts to find her, including fans who’ve conducted their own search parties.
+Go to naplesnews.com for the latest information.

 Fingers crossed.
 Her impact truly has been felt.